mevdschee/symfony-session-tests/README.md

     php run-tests.php

 The code will execute in about 1 second and test 14 HTTP calls in 3 save handlers.
-The following output means that the tests succeeded (spoiler: they won't):
+The following output means that the tests succeeded and locking is implemented correctly (which isn't the case):

     default   : OK
     memcached : OK